Marechal-L/BagOfKeyPoses/BagOfKeyPoses_Library/SampleUsage/README.md

-Here are two differents main functions.
+Here are two different main functions.
 If you don't know how to select wich one is executed you can follow this explanation from microsoft : https://msdn.microsoft.com/en-us/library/x3eht538.aspx

 Sample Usage 1